 Taxes levied for debt retirement, voter-approved budget overrides and the maintenance and operation of special service districts such as sanitary, fire and road improvement districts are secondary taxes.
-These taxes are also levied against the assessed valuation of the property (taxable property value multiplied by the appropriate property classification assessment ratio) as described above.
+These taxes are also levied against the Net Assessed Limited Property Value of the taxing jurisdiction.
 There is no constitutional or statutory limitation on annual levies for voter-approved bond indebtedness and special district assessments.